 6. Choose the best ad format(s).

 A social media marketing campaign incorporates multiple ads aimed at the same goal.
-That means you can choose multiple ad formats to help reach your objective.
+That means you can choose multiple social media ad formats to help reach your objective.

 Each type of ad has a different strength and you’ll want to choose the right one, or combination of formats, to drive strong results for your paid campaign.